 Is my car insured?

-The easiest way to check if your car – or any other vehicle – is insured is to enter the number plate on the Motor Insurer's Database (MID).
+If you're wondering: "How can I check my car insurance?" we can help.
+The easiest way to run an insurance check on your car – or any other vehicle – is to enter the number plate on the Motor Insurer's Database (MID).
 This free tool will tell you if the car is insured as well as confirming the make and model.
 The database houses insurance information on every insured vehicle in the UK.

 If you’re involved in an accident, you can also use the MIB to check if the other person’s car is insured by running their number plate through the Other Vehicle Look Up service – this will cost you £4.